Mozambique Accommodation Blog Skype Me™! TEL: +27 (0)11 791 0519

 Filed Under (Pemba) by BC Travel on April-23-2008

-The Gaborone-based organisation is a US-government initiative to improve the region’s international trade, not only with the US, but also intra-regional trade. lies in the world’s third largest bay on the coast of ’s Cabo Delgado province.
+The Gaborone-based organisation is a US-government initiative to improve the region’s international trade, not only with the US, but also intra-regional trade.
+Pemba lies in the world’s third largest bay on the coast of Mozambique’s Cabo Delgado province.

 Despite its deep-water harbour and strategic location, it has been serving primarily as a regional feeder port.